HuckleyLab/cc_traits/README.md

 **[`plots/`](./plots)**: contains final figures contained within the manuscript.

 **[`data/`](./data)**: contains the data used to perform this analysis.
 Citations can be found in the manuscript.

+## Analysis Workflow

+After cloning this repository, the reproduction of the analysis for this publication is encapsulated into three primary steps.

+1. **Perform Main Analysis for Each Dataset**: all analytical steps are encapsulated into `./code/0-Nonlinear-Trait-Modeling.ipynb`.
+They include:
+   * Loading and pre-processing trait data.
+   * Running OLS model.
+   * Running all non-linear models.
+   * Evaluating trait drivers of model predictions.
+   * Producing plots of coefficients or Shapley values.
+   * Producing MSE plots + boxplots.

+   The `0-Nonlinear-Trait-Modeling.ipynb` notebook must be run once per dataset.
+See the documentation in the notebook for a description.

+2. **Produce Summary Coefficient Plots**: after running all datasets through the `0-Nonlinear-Trait-Modeling.ipynb` notebook, the `1-Coefficient-Summary-Plots.ipynb` notebook can be used to produce summary plots comparing the values of the top 10 ranked traits for across datasets and models.
+The notebook describes this process.

+3. **Summarize Performance Improvement**: finally, to compute figures describing the improvement (in MSE) of non-linear methods over the OLS baseline, we use the `./code/summarize_mse.py` code.
+See the code for documentation.

+***Note**: many of the plots in the manuscript have been re-arranged, re-labeled, or otherwise modified from their raw state in graphic design tools to be suitable for publication*.